ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-with runtime errors if `.update` or `.commit` is called without a `.lock`.
-A
-more complex design may involve multiple traits and a custom DSL that nobody
-remembers how to use.

 dengan galat waktu-jalan bila `.update` atau `.commit` dipanggil tanpa sebuah
 `.lock`.
 Desain yang lebih kompleks mungkin menggunakan beberapa *trait* dan
 DSL khusus yang tidak ada yan mengingat tentangnya.

-Instead, we can use `IndexedStateT` to require that the caller is in the correct
-state.
-First we define our possible states as an ADT

 Atau, kita bisa menggunakan `IndexedStateT` yang memaksa pemanggil memang pada
 tempat yang tepat.
 Pertama, kita mendefinisikan keadaan yang mungkin sebagai